the-krafty-koder/pdf2json/README.md

 pdf2json is a package that converts pdf documents into json(displayed per page) and optionally sends them to algolia as index records.

-### Tech

-Dillinger uses a number of open source projects to work properly:
+### pdf2json uses a number of open source projects to work properly:

 * BeautifulSoup
 * PyPDF